Weak localization of light in hot atomic vapors: Conclusion

 \section{Conclusion}

-In this paper, we have investigated the coherent backscattering effect for light scattered in a hot atomic vapor.
-This allowed us to identify the most favorable conditions for observing the mechanism of weak localization at high temperature: operating at large detuning to counteract thermal motion, working in the helicity preserving channel to suppress single scattering, and using small and elongated atomic cells to favor the CBS signal with respect to the background one while maintaining a reasonable signal-to-noise ratio.
-In our approach we have also included the quantum level structure of the atoms, and identified the D1 line as a slightly better option than the D2 line.
-With all these conditions fulfilled, we have found that a coherent backscattering contrast $C\simeq0.37\mathcal{A} \Gamma/(k\bar{v})$ could be achieved at high temperature, with an amplification factor $\mathcal{A}>1$ adjustable via the geometry.
-Under the conditions of the experiment \cite{Cherroret19}, we estimate that a CBS contrast of several percents could be achieved with $\mathcal{A}\sim10$.
+In this paper, we have theoretically investigated the coherent backscattering effect for light scattered in a hot atomic vapor.
+This allowed us to identify the most favorable conditions for observing the mechanism of weak localization at high temperature: operating at large detuning to counteract thermal motion, working in the helicity-preserving channel to suppress single scattering, and using small and elongated atomic cells to favor the coherent backscattering signal with respect to the background one while maintaining a reasonable signal-to-noise ratio.
+In our approach, we have also included the quantum level structure of the atoms and identified the D1 line as a slightly better option than the D2 line.
+With all these conditions fulfilled, we have found that a coherent backscattering contrast of several percents could be achieved at high temperature, with the contrast being adjustable via the cell geometry.

 Although we cannot exclude the existence of other decoherence mechanisms further impacting the weak localization interference, this estimate suggests that a detection of CBS in a hot vapor is within reach of current experimental accuracy.
-Let us finally mention that other strategies to enhance the CBS signal could be envisioned to counteract the impact of the quantum level structure, like optical pumping or the use of a magnetic field to select a well-defined Zeeman transition \cite{Sigwarth04}.
+Let us finally mention that other strategies to enhance the CBS signal could be envisioned to counteract the impact of the quantum level structure, such as optical pumping or the use of a magnetic field to select a well-defined Zeeman transition \cite{Sigwarth04}.